slbailey/Retrovue/docs/operator/plex-sync-cli.md

 ## 🎯 Overview

-The **Plex Sync CLI** (`cli/plex_sync.py`) is the primary command-line interface for managing Plex Media Server integration with Retrovue.
+The **Plex Sync CLI** (`cli/plex_sync.py`) is the primary command-line interface for managing Plex Media Server integration with RetroVue.
 It provides comprehensive tools for server management, library synchronization, content ingestion, and path mapping configuration.

 ## 🚀 Quick Start